bandirevanth/mastering-ai/README.md

 * Follow these steps to install Python on Windows machine.
 * Follow the link for the Windows installer *python-XYZ.msi* file  where XYZ is the version you need to install.
 * To use this installer *python-XYZ.msi*, the Windows system must support Microsoft Installer 2.0.
 Save the installer file to your local machine and then run it to find out if your machine supports MSI..
 * Run the downloaded file.
-This brings up the Python install wizard, which is really easy to use.
-Just accept the default settings and wait until the install is finished.
+This brings up the Python install wizard, which is easy to use.
+Just accept the default settings and wait until the installation is finished.

 3. **Macintosh Installation**

 * If you are on MAC OS X, it is recommended that you use Homebrew to install Python 3.
-It is a great package installer for Mac OS X and it is really easy to use.
+It is a great package installer for Mac OS X, and it is easy to use.
 If you don't have Homebrew, you can install it using the following command:

 ```
 $ ruby -e "$(curl -fsSL